jep-project/jep-cmake/README.rst

 JEP-based CMake support in the making.

-Once completed, this is a command line application implementing a JEP backend for CMake.
+This is a command line application implementing a JEP backend for CMake.
 It enables editors that have JEP-plugin installed to improve their CMake editing support beyong pure syntax highlighting.